Softball: Umpires

 Decisions about plays are made by umpires.
 The number of umpires on a given game can range from a minimum of one to a maximum of seven.
 There is never more than one "plate umpire"; there can be up to three "base umpires", and up to a further three umpires positioned in the outfield.
 Most fastpitch games use a crew of two umpires (one plate umpire, one base umpire).

-Official umpires are often nicknamed "blue", because of their uniforms – in many jurisdictions, most significantly ISF, NCAA and ASA games, umpires wear navy blue slacks, a light powder blue shirt, and a navy baseball cap.
-Some umpires wear a variant of the uniform: some umpires in ASA wear heather gray slacks and may also wear a navy blue shirt; umpires from the USSSA wear red shirts with grey slacks; National Softball Association (NSA) umpires wear an official NSA white-colored umpire shirt with black pants or black shorts; NSA fastpitch umpires wear the white NSA umpires shirt and heather gray slacks.
+Official umpires are often nicknamed "blue", because of their uniforms – in many jurisdictions, most significantly ISF, NCAA and USA Softball games, umpires wear navy blue slacks, a light powder blue shirt, and a navy baseball cap.
+Some umpires wear a variant of the uniform: some umpires in USA Softball wear heather gray slacks and may also wear a navy blue or powder blue shirt; umpires from the USSSA wear red shirts with grey slacks; National Softball Association (NSA) umpires wear an official NSA white-colored umpire shirt with black pants or black shorts; NSA fastpitch umpires wear the white NSA umpires shirt and heather gray slacks.

 Decisions are usually indicated by both the use of hand signals, and by vocalizing the call.
 Safe calls are made by signaling with flat hands facing down moving away from each other, and a verbal call of "safe".
 Out calls are made by raising the right hand in a clenched fist, with a verbal call of "out".
 Strikes are called by the plate umpire, who uses the same motion as the out call with a verbal call of "strike".
 Balls are only called verbally, with no hand gesture.
 The umpire also has the option of not saying anything on a ball.
 It is understood that when he stands up, the pitch was not a strike.
 Foul balls are called by extending both arms up in the air with a verbal call of "foul ball", while fair balls are indicated only by pointing towards fair territory with no verbal call.
 No signal is given for balls that are obviously foul; for closer calls that are not borderline a signal is given.

 All decisions made by the umpire(s) are considered to be final.
 Only decisions where a rule might have been misinterpreted are considered to be protestable.
 At some tournaments there might be a rules interpreter or Tournament Chief Umpire (TCU) (also known as the Umpire In Chief, or UIC) available to pass judgment on such protests, but it is usually up to the league or association involved to decide if the protest would be upheld.
 Protests are never allowed on what are considered "judgment calls" – balls, strikes, and fouls.
+As of the 2021–22 academic year, a coach of an NCAA team is allowed to protest a call made by the umpire through what is called “video review” during the game.
+The opposing team only has until the next pitch to initiate the protest, and they are only allowed two a game.